 If you doubt that consider this practical example.
 You walk into a bar and ask for a pint of beer.
 The bar person takes a pint glass, pours in half a pint and hands it to you.
 Think positively, tell yourself it’s half full and walk away happy.
 But if you think negatively and tell yourself it’s half empty you feel unhappy enough to ask the bar person to fill it up!

 So no surprise that people who want to rip-off their customers want them to think positively and tell themselves the glass isn’t half empty, it’s half full.

 Neat, don’t you think?

 The Master/Slave dialectic?
 What’s that all about then?
 You don’t have to spend too much time wondering about that before you start thinking about how the master/slave dialectic might apply to you.
 Like Bankers and wage-slaves, Government and the public, or teachers and pupils even?
-It’s not hard to understand why politicians of all persuasions might want to keep that sort of thinking out of sight and out of mind.
+It’s not hard to understand why politicians of all persuasions might want to keep that sort of thinking out of the core curriculum.